ammarhakim/gkyl-doc/source/quickstart/gkExample1.rst

       init = Plasma.MaxwellianProjection {    -- initialize a Maxwellian with the specified density and temperature profiles -- density profile
               density = function (t, xn)
-                 local x, y, z, vpar, mu = xn[1], xn[2], xn[3], xn[4], xn[5]
-                 local Ls = Lz/4
+                 -- The particular functional form of the initial density profile -- comes from a 1D single-fluid analysis (see Shi thesis), which derives -- quasi-steady-state initial profiles from the source parameters. local x, y, z, vpar, mu = xn[1], xn[2], xn[3], xn[4], xn[5] local Ls = Lz/4
                  local floor = 0.1